-Expenditure arrears: These are a subset of payables that have remained unpaid beyond a specified due date of payment.
+Expenditure arrears are a subset of payables that have remained unpaid beyond a specified due date of payment.
 In cases where no due date is specified, arrears are defined as payables that have remained unpaid after a specified number of days after the date on the invoice or contract, in accordance with a law, regulation, government payment policy, or local practice.

-Commitments: These are explicit or implicit agreements to make payments to another party in exchange for supply of goods and services or of fulfilling other conditions.
+Commitments are explicit or implicit agreements to make payments to another party in exchange for supply of goods and services or of fulfilling other conditions.
 They can be of a continuing nature that requires a series of payments.
 They may or may not involve a contract, but they are often based on a legal obligation.

-Liabilities: These relate to commitments and are established when one entity is obliged under specific circumstances to provide funds or resources to another party.
+Liabilities relate to commitments and are established when one entity is obliged under specific circumstances to provide funds or resources to another party.
 Liabilities include outstanding debt, leases and provisions, as well as payables for provisions of goods and services rendered.
 The liability arises when a third party satisfies the terms of the contract or similar arrangement.
-However, not all commitments become liabilities.
-An instance is when the obligation to deliver goods or services is not satisfied by the supplier as specified in the agreement.
+Not all commitments however, become liabilities